-That they have given consideration to a report of the Director of Finance on the overall Revenue position following the second review for 2015/2016 including proposed contingency transfers for the second quarter of 2015/2016.

-In accordance with the Council's Budget and Policy Framework certain transfers require Council Approval.
+- 2.1 The Cabinet, at its meeting on 21 October 2015, gave consideration to a report of the Director of Finance.
+The report gave details of the overall Revenue position following the second review for 2015/2016 including proposed contingency transfers for the second quarter of 2015/2016. - 2.2 In accordance with the Council's Budget and Policy Framework certain transfers require Council Approval.
 The following extract refers to those transfers of funds;